-Products that are rich in rice-based protein are, for example, protein concentrates, protein isolates, milk and so on is of recent phenomenon.
-Thus, Spain with a keen interest towards plant based prtein alternativie is poised to witness steady growth in the rice protein market.
-This is particularly due to the growing awareness of various health issues that the urbanites have succumbed to in today’s growing urban agglomeration.
-Furthermore, there is a global awareness of environmental ramifications of the activities pertaining to animal husbandry.
-This is inclusive of but not limited to the growing green-house-gas (GHG) emissions that are eventually leading to global warming and climate change.
-Further, rice is hypoallergenic and is the first cereal that is fed to infants as an introduction to solid food in their life.
-In view of the above, rice protein products as an integral part of formulating infant food that is also set to drive the growth of the Spanish rice market significantly during the forecast period.
+Products that are rich in rice-based protein are, for example, protein concentrates, protein isolates, milk, and so on.
+This is a recent phenomenon.
+Thus, Spain, with a keen interest in plant-based protein alternatives, is poised to witness steady growth in the rice protein market.
+This is particularly due to the growing awareness of various health issues that urbanites have succumbed to in today’s growing urban agglomeration.
+Furthermore, there is a global awareness of the environmental ramifications of the activities pertaining to animal husbandry.
+This is inclusive of but not limited to the growing greenhouse gas (GHG) emissions that are eventually leading to global warming and climate change.
+Further, rice is hypoallergenic and is the first cereal that is fed to infants as an introduction to solid food in their lives.
+In view of the above, rice protein products as an integral part of formulating infant food are also set to drive the growth of the Spanish rice market significantly during the forecast period.

-Additionally, with the rise in vegan dietary trends substituting meat as a source of protein with rice protein is expected to further drive the Spanish market of rice-based protein.
+Additionally, with the rise in vegan dietary trends, substituting meat as a source of protein with rice protein is expected to further drive the Spanish market for rice-based protein.
 Moreover, there has been an increasing potential for health benefits related to rice-based protein consumption.
 In terms of plant-based consumption in general, Spain has reached a distinct maturity.
-A beverage known as Horchata de chufa occupies a majority of the whole plant based milk .
-Additionaly, Mercadona number one supermarket in spain has been proactively offering milk alternatives for quite some time now.
-The health benefits related to rice protein consumption and the awareness of health-conscious consumers are expected to drive the growth of the market of rice protein in Spain as well.
+Horchata de chufa, a beverage, consumes the majority of the whole plant-based milk.
+Additionally, Mercadona, the number one supermarket in Spain, has been proactively offering milk alternatives for quite some time now.
+The health benefits related to rice protein consumption and the awareness of health-conscious consumers are expected to drive the growth of the market for rice protein in Spain as well.

 THE PROTEIN WORKS™